-How do I set / replace the cup wheel?
+How do I set / replace the grinding wheel?

 A fixing nut on the grinding spindle sets the bottom limit of grindstone motion.
 Aim for a spindle stiffness setting which stops the cup wheel from turning downward by its own weight and the machine vibrations while maintaining a smooth spindle movement.

-There is no vertical play of the cup wheel.
-When setting the cup wheel, the handwheel's rotary motion thus fully translates into a change in height equivalent to the fine-tuning feel needed for finishing.
+There is no vertical play of the grinding wheel.
+Therefore, the handwheel's rotary motion thus fully translates into a change in height equivalent to the fine-tuning feel needed for finishing.

-The nut in the middle of the grinding shaft makes cup wheel replacement quick and easy.
+The nut in the middle of the grinding shaft makes grinding wheel replacement quick and easy.